-Do you qualify for the US O-1 Visa as an Alien of Extraordinary Ability?
+Do you qualify for a US visa as an Alien of Extraordinary Ability?

 ‘Alien of extraordinary ability’ is a classification used by USCIS for individuals who can demonstrate exceptional talent or professional achievements in one of a number of specialized fields.

 If you qualify as an alien of extraordinary ability, you may be able to apply for a temporary work visa, known as the O-1 visa, or a permanent visa, ie a Green Card.